 We wake up without rain or wind.
 Instead of the angry sky unfurling over our heads, a gentle mist massaged the verdant top of the jungle.

-Finally, Back to the Channels of PN Tortuguero
+Finally, back to the Canals of Tortuguero National Park

 When we finish breakfast, Luís Torres is once again ready at the pier, accompanied by the boat's captain, Chito, nickname that replaced his real name Braulio.